Jonah Heim Player Props: Rangers vs. Angels

-On Monday, Jonah Heim (batting .182 in his past 10 games) and the Texas Rangers play the Los Angeles Angels, whose starting pitcher will be Patrick Sandoval.
-First pitch is at 8:05 PM ET.
+The Texas Rangers and Jonah Heim (.333 slugging percentage over his past 10 games, including one homer), take on starter Lucas Giolito and the Los Angeles Angels at Globe Life Field, Tuesday at 8:05 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Giants.
+He had a hitless showing in his most recent game (0-for-3) against the Giants.

 Jonah Heim Game Info & Props vs. the Angels